percona/training/exercise6-checksum.md

   ```
   CREATE DATABASE percona;

+  CREATE USER 'checksum'@'%' IDENTIFIED BY 'checksum1';
+  CREATE USER 'checksum'@'localhost' IDENTIFIED BY 'checksum1';

-  GRANT SELECT, SUPER, PROCESS, REPLICATION SLAVE ON *.* TO 'checksum'@'%' IDENTIFIED BY 'checksum1';
+  GRANT SELECT, SUPER, PROCESS, REPLICATION SLAVE ON *.* TO 'checksum'@'%';
-  GRANT SELECT, SUPER, PROCESS ON *.* TO 'checksum'@'localhost' IDENTIFIED BY 'checksum1';
+  GRANT SELECT, SUPER, PROCESS ON *.* TO 'checksum'@'localhost';
   GRANT INSERT, DELETE ON imdb.* TO 'checksum'@'localhost';
   GRANT ALL ON percona.* TO 'checksum'@'%';
   ```